 Console Drivers

 A console provides a means of presenting output to the user, allowing the system to display information in a text-based format.
-A higher-level system component uses the console operations offered by the respective console to, e.g., write output to the screen.
+A higher-level system component uses the console operations offered by the respective console to, e.g., write output eventually to the screen.

 General Considerations

-In order to separate higher-level console tasks, such as tracking the current write position, from the lower-level hardware interface, the console implementation should be split into a frontend and a backend (Fig. 1).
-Higher-level system components interact with the frontend via console operations, while the backend immediately handles the hardware.
-The frontend relies on console backend operations provided by the backend to, e.g., write individual characters to specific screen positions and move the cursor.
+Higher-level system components interact with the frontend via console operations (console_operations_t), while the backend immediately handles the hardware.
+The frontend relies on specific backend operations provided by the respective backend in order to , e.g., write individual characters to certain screen positions and move the cursor.

 Console Components Provided by tomOSii